Equitable Life of Canada life insurance review (2026 update)

 "Their policies are a lot worse than those of other insurance policies, for example: 90 days to submit all claims after you terminate (and who wouldn't).
 Their systems are archaic and when you call in, nobody knows how to direct you properly ...
 I lost 1500 because of their policies that they did not disclose until it was too late." - InsurEye customer on Jan 24th, 2017

-Equitable Life of Canada life insurance products at a glance
+Equitable Life of Canada life insurance plans at a glance

 Equitable Life offers three types of life insurance: term life, whole life, and universal life.